Special needs of grieving children who have special needs- the forgotten mourners

 (A story and music CD discussing no more bulling)

-Inc. Publishing.
-(A child with spina bifida finds that he and an iguana have something in common)
+Woodbine House Inc. Publishing.
+(A child with spina bifida finds that he and an iguana have

-Okay to Be Different.
+It’s Okay to Be Different.
 Little, Brown and Company Publishing.
-(Describes different
+(Describes

 (Discusses racial prejudice)

-Shelly The Hyperactive Turtle.
+The Hyperactive Turtle.
 Woodbine House Publishing.
-(Shelly
+(Shelly begins to understand

-begins to understand why he can’t sit still and seems different from the other turtles.
-Shelly has
+why he can’t sit still and seems different from the other turtles.
+Shelly has a medical examination

 6.